gzuuus/nostr_startr/README.md

 At the moment the project is functional, although there are many more features to be developed.

 ## Installation:
+#### Compatibility: linux, more coming

-1. Create a folder for the project and git clone this repo\
+1. Create a folder for the project, open a terminal and git clone this repo `'git clone https://github.com/gzuuus/nostr_startr'`
 2. Download the latest release of nostr_console: [nostr_console release page](https://github.com/vishalxl/nostr_console/releases/) and put it in the project folder (remember make nostr_console file executable)
 3. Open a terminal `'cd <path/to/project_folder>'` and do `'pip install -r requirements.txt'`
 4. when finish, run startr_app with `'python startr_app.py'` in the terminal